NealeAust/React-Portfolio-V1/README.md

 - Initiated project by installing **npx create-react-app**, which created almost the whole file structure.

 - Created the necessary component files: **Header.js**, **Footer.js**, **AboutMe.js**, **Portfolio.js**, **ContactMe.js**, & **Resume.js**.
+s2
+- Created an images folder to store images, that were imported as required.

 - Within the **Header.js** component, coded the necessary *(onClick) links* to *AboutMe*, *Portfolio*, *ContactMe* & *Resume* pages.